David Helvarg

 David Helvarg (born April 10, 1951) is an American journalist and environmental activist.
-He is the founder and president of the marine conservation lobbying organization Blue Frontier Campaign.
-He is also a participant in the Seaweed rebellion, an informal marine environmentalist activist movement.
+He is the founder and president of the marine conservation lobbying organization Blue Frontier Campaign.He is associated with the 'Seaweed rebellion' marine environmentalist movement.
 He is an author; his writing is often related to marine environmental activism, such as his second book, Blue Frontier.
 His first book, The War against the Greens, argues that violent organized resistance is being orchestrated against the environmental movement.

 Helvarg began his career as a freelance journalist, became a war correspondent, then returned to news journalism.
 He writes about politics, AIDS, and sea life.
 He has reported from every continent and been widely published.
-His experience of military conflict, civil conflict and marine biology is the basis of his lobbying.
+His journalism and environmental work inform his advocacy.

 Early life

 Helvarg was born April 10, 1951, in New York City, the son of refugees; his mother left Nazi Germany and his father escaped civil war in Ukraine.
 He attended Boston University and earned a bachelor's degree in history from Goddard College in Vermont, in 1974.